Customer-managed keys for encryption

 Note

 This feature affects your DBFS root but is not used for encrypting data on any additional DBFS mounts.
 For S3 DBFS mounts, you can use other approaches to writing encrypted data with your keys.
 For more information, see Encrypt data in S3 buckets.
 Mounts are a legacy access pattern.
 Databricks recommends using Unity Catalog for managing all data access.
-See Connect to cloud object storage using Unity Catalog.
+See Connect to cloud object storage and services using Unity Catalog.

 Compare customer-managed keys use cases